akshaysinhparmar/Markdown/README.md

 When you write in Markdown, the text is stored in a plaintext file that has an .md or .markdown extension.

 The short answer is that you need a Markdown application capable of processing the Markdown file.
 There are lots of applications available — everything from simple scripts to desktop applications that look like Microsoft Word.

+Markdown applications use something called a Markdown processor (also commonly referred to as a “parser” or an “implementation”) to take the Markdown-formatted text and output it to HTML format.
+At that point, your document can be viewed in a web browser or combined with a style sheet and printed.
+You can see a visual representation of this process below.

+ > Note: The Markdown application and processor are two separate components.
+For the sake of brevity, I've combined them into one element ("Markdown app") in the figure below.